Faltenreich/SkeletonLayout/README.md

-showShimmer | boolean | Animate left-to-right shimmer, if set to true (defaults to true) shimmerColor | color | Color of the animated shimmer (defaults to #d5d5d5) shimmerDurationInMillis | integer | Duration in milliseconds for one shimmer animation interval (defaults to 2000) itemCount | integer | Item count for Skeleton adapter (RecyclerView only, defaults to 3)
+showShimmer | boolean | Animate left-to-right shimmer, if set to true (defaults to true) shimmerColor | color | Color of the animated shimmer (defaults to #d5d5d5) shimmerDurationInMillis | integer | Duration in milliseconds for one shimmer animation interval (defaults to 2000) itemCount | integer | Item count for Skeleton adapter (RecyclerView and ViewPager2 only, defaults to 3)

 ### FAQ